MatheusNtg/justLife/README.md

 justLife is a game of life written in lua

-## Instalation:
+## Installation:

-This game require the instalation of love2d in order to work
+This game requires love2d framework in order to work

 1. Download this repo
 2. Extract in some folder